His Grace Ignatie Muresanul

 Dr Elizabeth Theokritoff

-Dr Theokritoff is a Research Associate of the Institute for Orthodox Christian Studies and Chairwoman of the UK branch of Friends of IOCS, now living in Cambridge.
+Dr Theokritoff is Senior Research Associate of the Institute for Orthodox Christian Studies and Chairwoman of the UK branch of Friends of IOCS, now living in Cambridge.
 She studied at Somerville and Wolfson Colleges, Oxford, and earned a doctorate in liturgical theology under the supervision of Metropolitan Kallistos (Ware) of Diokleia.
 From 1983 to 1990 she served as Associate Secretary and then General Secretary of the Fellowship of St Alban and St Sergius; since 1990, she has been an independent scholar and theological translator from Modern Greek.
 She taught liturgical theology for a semester at Holy Cross Orthodox School of Theology (Brookline, MA) and has served several times as a visiting lecturer at IOCS.
 She has had a particular interest in ‘theological ecology’ since 1988-9, when she served as visiting Orthodox Tutor at the Ecumenical Institute, Bossey, Switzerland, for the Graduate School on ‘Justice, peace and the integrity of creation’.
 Since then, she has given numerous conference presentations, lectures or workshops on aspects of Orthodoxy and ecology.

 Elizabeth Theokritoff is co-editor of the Cambridge Companion to Orthodox Christian Theology and author of Living in God’s Creation: Orthodox Perspectives on Ecology (St Vladimir’s Seminary Press), as well as numerous articles and book chapters on Orthodoxy and ecology and liturgical theology.
 Her research interests also include Orthodox theology and science and questions of language and translation.